 “I guarantee you, that had it not been for the quilt trail community, that I would not be here today,” says Donna Sue Groves.

-Now, more than 40 U.S. states and parts of Canada have quilt square trails - and there are more than 260 organized trails!
+Now, more than 40 U.S. states and parts of Canada have quilt square trails - and there are hundreds of organized trails!

 Donna Sue never planned on creating a cross-country community but it is this very community of friends and strangers that is helping her put the pieces of her life back together after job loss, breast cancer and numerous health concerns.